01 of 05

 Wood grains were often emphasized, with oak and cherry used in Eastlake pieces as well as rosewood and walnut.
 Sometimes it is difficult to tell what type of wood was used because of dark varnishes coating the surface.
 In American pieces, ebonized wood was used from time to time, especially for those with an intentional Asian flair.
 The wood on Asian inspired pieces may simulate bamboo in some instances as well.

 In contrast to Mission furniture, Eastlake pieces were not completely devoid of ornamentation and decorative elements.
 However, the ornamental carving seen on these pieces is most often lightly incised rather than deeply carved.
-In American Furniture: Tables, Chairs, Sofas & Beds, by Marvin D. Schwartz, the author explains: "Eastlake forms were strongly rectilinear and had geometric ornament, turnings, brackets, trestles, and incised linear decoration—all easily executed with machines."Continue to 3 of 5 below.
+In American Furniture: Tables, Chairs, Sofas & Beds, by Marvin D. Schwartz, the author explains: "Eastlake forms were strongly rectilinear and had geometric ornaments, turnings, brackets, trestles, and incised linear decoration—all easily executed with machines."Continue to 3 of 5 below.

 03 of 05